mozilla-spidermonkey/jsparagus/js-quirks.md

     as appropriate.

-*   When in a state that has a relevant restricted production, change states if there's a line break before the next token.
-That is, split each such state into two: the one we stay in when there's not a line break, and the one we jump to if there is a line break.
+*   When in a state that has a relevant restricted production, change states if there’s a line break before the next token.
+That is, split each such state into two: the one we stay in when there’s not a line break, and the one we jump to if there is a line break.

-In all cases it'll be hard to have confidence that the resulting parser generator is really sound.
-I don't know exactly what property of the few special uses in the ES grammar makes them seem benign.
+In all cases it’ll be hard to have confidence that the resulting parser generator is really sound.
+I don’t know exactly what property of the few special uses in the ES grammar makes them seem benign.